 Adjournment.
-RULE 25.
+Rule 25.
 Neither house shall adjourn for more than three days, nor to any place other than that in which they may be sitting, without the consent of the other.
 (Const., art.
 2, sec.
 11.)

-AdjournmentRULE 26.
-Adjournment sine dieSine Die.shall be made only by concurrent resolution.
+Adjournment Rule 26.
+Adjournment sine die shall be made only by concurrent resolution.

-IntroductionRULE 27.
-No bill shall be considered in either house unless the time for its introduction shall have been at least twenty days before the final adjournment of the legislature, except appropriation bills, revenue bills, and executive request bills, and these bills shall not be considered in either house unless the time for their introduction shall have been at least ten days before the final adjournment of the legislature, unless the legislature shall otherwise direct by a vote of twothirds of all the members elected to each house, said vote to be taken by yeas and nays and entered upon the journal, or unless the same be at a special session.
+Introduction Rule 27.
+No bill shall be considered in either house unless the time for its introduction shall have been at least twenty days before the final adjournment of the legislature, except appropriation bills, revenue bills, and executive request bills, and these bills shall not be considered in either house unless the time for their introduction shall have been at least ten days before the final adjournment of the legislature, unless the legislature shall otherwise direct by a vote of two-thirds of all the members elected to each house, said vote to be taken by yeas and nays and entered upon the journal, or unless the same be at a special session.

-Committee RULE 28.
-A committee bill may Bills. originate in either house, provided the entire committee unanimously favors the introduction of such bill at a regularly called meeting of the committee.
+Bills. originate in either house, provided the entire committee unanimously favors the introduction of such bill at a regularly called meeting of the committee.
 Each member of the committee shall endorse his name thereon.
 The rules committee of either house may introduce bills upon executive request by a two-thirds vote of the committee.
 No bill shall be introduced as a joint committee bill.

-Joint RULE 29.
-Whenever any standing committee of either house shall desire to arrange for a public hearing upon any subject of legislation pending before such committee it shall be the pending before such committee, it shall be the duty of the chairman of such committee to consult with the chairman of the corresponding committee of the other house and endeavor to arrange a hearing by the joint committees of the two houses.
+Joint Rule 29.
+Whenever any standing committee of either house shall desire to arrange for a public hearing upon any subject of legislation pending before such committee, it shall be the duty of the chairman of such committee to consult with the chairman of the corresponding committee of the other house and endeavor to arrange a hearing by the joint committees of the two houses.

-All public hearings held by joint committees shall be scheduled at least five days in advance and shall be given publicity: Provided, That this provision shall not apply to joint hearings held after the fiftieth day of the session.
-Senate Rules Each House Judge of Its Own Membership.
+All public hearings held by joint committees

+shall be scheduled at least five days in advance and shall be given publicity: Provided, That this provision shall not apply to joint hearings held after the fiftieth day of the session.

+Each House Membership.

 RULE 30.
-Each house of the legislature is the judge of the qualifications and election of its members, and shall try all contested elections of its members in such manner as it may direct.
+Each house of the Judge of Its Own legislature is the judge of the qualifications and election of its members, and shall try all contested elections of its members in such manner as it may direct.

-Sessions of the RULE 31.
-The sessions of the leg-Legislature. islature shall be held biennially, convening at 12 o'clock noon on the second Monday of January each odd year, as provided by chapter XX of the Laws of 1891 (44.04.010, RCW) in accordance with art.
+Sessions of the Rule 31.
+The sessions of the legislature shall be held biennially, Legislature. convening at 12 o'clock noon on the second Monday of January each odd year, as provided by chapter XX of the Laws of 1891 (44.04.010, RCW) in accordance with art.
 2, section 12 of the state constitution.

-Amendments RULE 32.
-These joint rules may to Joint Rules.
-Be amended by concurrent resolution agreed to by a majority of the members of each house, provided one day's notice be given of the motion thereof.
+RULE 32.
+These joint rules may Amendments be amended by concurrent resoto Joint Rules. lution agreed to by a majority of the members of each house, provided one day's notice be given of the motion thereof.

-Joint Rules of RULE 33.
-The permanent joint Special Session. rules adopted at the regular session shall govern any special session called during the same legislative biennium.
+Joint Rules of Rule 33.
+The permanent joint Special Session. rules adopted at the regular session shall govern any special session called during the same legislative hiennium.

-RULE 34.
-The president and secretary of the senate and the speaker and chief clerk of the house shall designate an employee of either the house or the senate to act as supervisor of topical indexing, said supervisor to have charge of the topical indexing of the legislative record.
+Topical Rule 34.
+The president and secretary of Index the senate and the speaker and chief clerk of the house shall designate an employee of either the house or the senate to act as supervisor of topical indexing, said supervisor to have charge of the topical indexing of the legislative record.